-The same transaction and data can be viewed on here on Polkascan.
+The same transaction and data can be viewed on here on Subscan.

 To send a message the following transaction fields must be specified.

-Once the fields have been populated, the function must be signed using the sender private key.
-The signed transaction bytes can then be transmitted to the substrate network over JSON-RPC using the Contract module
+Once the fields have been populated, the extrinsic must be signed using the sender private key.
+The signed extrinsic bytes can then be transmitted to the substrate network over JSON-RPC using the Contract module

 To read Mailchain messages for a specific address, Contract calls sent to that address need to be identified.

 Substrate does not natively support an address index or similar functionality that identifies all transactions sent to or from a specific address.
 Third parties provide some of this information through a web interface (including Subscan.io) but as of August 2020, no APIs consistently provide a transaction index for received transactions and their data fields.